Uncovering the Imperial Splendor: Exploring the Ancient Roman Ruins in Sicily

 The Romans were primarily interested in the island's strategic location and famously fertile soil.
 In return, the Romans offered the Sicilians poverty and suffering.

-In practice, the Sicilians were slaves to the Romans.
+In practice, the Sicilians were mostly slaves to the Romans.
 Rebellions arose and were put down with appropriate bloodshed.

 The Roman governor Verres was a particularly notorious ruler.
 His actions went so far that the great—but at the time relatively unknown—Roman orator Marcus Tullius Cicero was called in.